sunitijain111/movie_recommendation_content_based/README.md

 # movie-recommendation_system
-This is a python,machine learning project.
+(old)This is a python,machine learning project.
 It is based on cosine similarity.
 It has a jupyter notebook and a dataset in it.